outde-xyz/website/content/Tutorials/logicaltransductions_basics.md

 But don't we have an encapsulation problem, then?
 If it's all in a single structure, can't everything be sensitive to everything, LF to PF, syntax to PF, and so on?
-Yes, one thing the logical perspective shows us is that representational encapsulation doesn't get the way done.
+Yes, one thing the logical perspective shows us is that representational encapsulation doesn't get the work done.
 And I think that's one of several ways how representations lead us astray in our thinking.
 My hunch is that the answer lies in computation, not representation... more on that next time.